-Thus, the existence of a nontrivial solution of the Dirichlet problem \re{SE},\re{NDP} in a general bounded domain with smooth boundary is equivalent to the existence of a nonconstant solution of the boundary value problem \re{SE},\re{GBC}, in particular of the Neumann problem, and is equivalent to the existence of a nontrivial solution of the moment problem \re{HMP}.
-Below we will give a criterion of nontrivial solvability each of these problems with the curve \re{2_2F} in a view of the condition \re{NC}.
+Thus, existence of a nontrivial solution of the Dirichlet problem \re{SE},\re{NDP} in a general bounded domain with a smooth boundary is equivalent to the existence of a non-constant solution of the boundary value problem \re{SE},\re{GBC}, in particular, of the Neumann problem, and it is equivalent to existence of a nontrivial solution of the moment problem \re{HMP}.
+Below we will provide a criterion of nontrivial solvability of each of these problems with the curve \re{2_2F}, in view of the condition \re{NC}.